j50n/deno-proc/odin/SPEC.md

       // Flush any remaining partial data
       if (this.parserHasOverflow(this.parserId)) {
         const result = this.flushCsvParser(
+          this.parserId,
-          this.parserId, this.outputBuffer, this.outputCapacity
+          this.outputBuffer,
+          this.outputCapacity,
         );

         if (Number(result >> 32n) > 0) {
           const outputData = new Uint8Array(
+            this.memory.buffer,
+            this.outputBuffer,
-            this.memory.buffer, this.outputBuffer, Number(result & 0xFFFFFFFFn)
+            Number(result & 0xFFFFFFFFn),
           );
           yield this.unpackTabularData(outputData);
         }